ChristopherSiems/QuicksortComparison/README.md

 # Quicksort Comparison

-Comparing the runtime of 2 different Quicksort implementations.
+Comparing the runtimes of 2 different Quicksort implementations.

 ## How To